ldijkman/Swipe-ESP32-Timer-Switch/esp32_tasmota_scan/readme.md

-an esp32 scans for tasmota devices http url check for cm cmd power
+an esp32 scans for tasmota devices http url check http://   ip   /cm?cmnd=power)

 scans network for tasmota http devices and show on webpage